basnijholt/zigzag-majoranas/README.md

 The notebook contains instructions of how it can be used.

 # Data
 Download the data used in `paper-figures.ipynb` at http://dx.doi.org/10.5281/zenodo.2578027 and place it in a directory called `data/`.
-If the data is missing, use the code in the notebook to generate it.
+If the data are missing, use the code in the notebook to generate it.

 # Installation
 Install [miniconda](http://conda.pydata.org/miniconda.html) and then the Python